Benefits of Continued Vancouver Chiropractic Care for Back Pain

 “Not necessarily, but you may want to!”

-Researchers are stating support for chiropractic care in the shorter and longer term also known as maintenance care.
-Benefits include pain relief and return of function in the short term and sustained pain relief, continued function, and higher confidence in taking part in activities of daily living.
+Researchers are documenting the support for chiropractic care in the short and long term also known as maintenance care.
+Benefits include pain relief and return of function in the short term and continued pain relief, sustained function, and enhanced confidence in doing activities of daily living.
 Vancouver Disc Centers trusts our Vancouver chiropractic patients to make the best decision for their condition as they know themselves and their bodies well.

 CHIROPRACTIC RELIEF: TIME, VISITS AND WORSE PAIN, FUNCTION RETURN

-A RAND Human Subjects Protection Committee-approved study of chronic back pain (1362) and chronic neck pain (1214) patients examined how quickly they improved with chiropractic care and how much functional improvement they felt.
-The involved patients were documented as suffering with mild pain for the most part.
+A RAND Human Subjects Protection Committee-approved study of chronic back pain (1362) and chronic neck pain (1214) patients evaluated how quickly they improved with chiropractic care and how much functional improvement they felt.
+These patients were documented as suffering with mild pain for the most part.
 Back and neck pain decreased, and function recovered gradually over three months of chiropractic care.
-When frequency of chiropractic visits was blended into the analysis, those who stated they had the worst pain went for more visits.
-Only visits more than once a week for chronic low back pain patients made a difference in terms of greater improvement.
+When frequency of chiropractic visits was blended into the analysis, those with the worst pain went for more visits.
+Only when chronic low back pain patients made visits more than once a week was the impact beneficial and made a difference in regards to greater improvement.
 (1) Studies like this can help patients with their expectations and payers with their treatment plan decision-making for coverage.
-Vancouver Disc Centers is so glad to read about these published studies to present to our Vancouver back pain patients.
+Vancouver Disc Centers is so glad to see these types of studies published to present to our Vancouver back pain patients.

 TREATMENT PLANNING FOR BACK PAIN RELIEF: Chiropractic Maintenance Care

 Not all back pain patients are the same.
-Vancouver back pain has biological, social, and psychological influences]30] that need to be taken into consideration as well.
-A collection of back pain patients’ response to chiropractic care alone versus multidisciplinary care uncovered a relatively small difference in outcome which makes sense that adding ancillary care boosts the outcomes.
+Vancouver back pain has biological, social, and psychological influences]30] that should be addressed as well.
+A collection of back pain patients’ response to chiropractic care alone versus multidisciplinary care uncovered a relatively small difference in outcome which seems logical since adding ancillary care boosts the outcomes.
 (2) Same with continued chiropractic care.
-Patients who followed maintenance care recommendations noted fewer pain days and fewer activity-limited days.
+Patients who kept to the maintenance care recommendations reported fewer pain days and fewer activity-limited days.
 (3) Back pain patients who followed recommendations for maintenance care valued its being patient-centered.
-Cost, low availability, and fear of treatment were factors they thought stood in the way of their following recommended maintenance care.
-(4) One patient with a 13-year history of chiropractic once a month maintenance care including cervical spine long-y distraction for cervical radiculopathy and associated retrolisthesis (backward slipping of one spinal vertebral bone on its spinal neighbors) kept the patient asymptomatic, sustained the spine functioning as best as possible, and produced a gradual decrease in the cervical spine retrolisthesis.
-Older neck pain patients who got long-term chiropractic care and exercise for neck pain reported greater improvement in pain, function, balance, and self-efficacy (confidence in doing daily activities and such).
-Chiropractic care was thought to positively impact pain and manage symptoms while exercise bolstered self-efficacy and confidence to be able to keep active and mobile and in being able to self-handle their condition.
-(6) Vancouver Disc Centers carefully creates a treatment plan for each individual patient for best possible outcomes for each.
+Cost, low availability, and fear of treatment were factors they thought prevented them from following recommended maintenance care.
+(4) A patient with a 13-year history of chiropractic once a month maintenance care incorporating cervical spine long-y distraction for cervical radiculopathy and related retrolisthesis (backward slipping of one spinal vertebral bone on its spinal neighbors) kept the patient asymptomatic, kept the spine functioning as best as possible, and produced a gradual decrease in the cervical spine retrolisthesis.
+Older neck pain patients who got long-term chiropractic care and exercise for neck pain experienced greater improvement in pain, function, balance, and self-efficacy (confidence in doing daily activities and such).
+Chiropractic care was considered to improve pain and manage symptoms while exercise boosted self-efficacy and confidence in being able to stay active and mobile and in being able to self-handle their condition.
+(6) Vancouver Disc Centers carefully creates a treatment plan for each unique patient for best possible outcomes for each.

 CONTACT Vancouver Disc Centers

-Schedule your next Vancouver chiropractic appointment with Vancouver Disc Centers.
-Our back pain and neck pain patients do not have to see us, but many choose to because they feel good and want to stay that way.
+Make your next Vancouver chiropractic appointment with Vancouver Disc Centers.
+Our back pain and neck pain patients don’t have to see us, but many do because they feel good and want to keep feeling good.